shulard/documentation/plugins/decoder.rst

 Decoder Plugin
 ==============

-Decoder Plugin decodes the body of the response with filters coming from the `Transfer-Encoding` or `Content-Encoding` headers::
+The `DecoderPlugin` decodes the body of the response with filters coming from the `Transfer-Encoding` or `Content-Encoding` headers::

     use Http\Discovery\HttpClientDiscovery;